Big Cats Research & Conservation

 But you have been warned, try not to fall in love with the bush, we dare you not to!

-Not only will you gain a greater understanding of the vast savannah and the just how incredible nature really is; but also the opportunity to make a difference to conservation here in Kenya and beyond as part of the bigger picture!
+Not only will you gain a greater understanding of the vast savannah and see how incredible nature really is; but also the opportunity to make a difference to conservation here in Kenya and beyond as part of the bigger picture!

 A Day In Your Life